NaseemSrour/Deliveries/README.md

 <h2>Quick Setup:</h2>

 How to run on your local machine:<br>
-You need to create a virtual environment in your project directory, so instead of installing on your own machine, install in a Python's virtual env, by cd-ing to a directory to make a virtual env, and:<br>
+You need to create a virtual environment (venv) in your project directory, so instead of installing on your own machine, install in a Python's virtual env, by cd-ing to a directory to make a virtual env, and:<br>

 > python3 -m venv your-new-venv-name.